Weight Loss and the Older Adult: Risks and Benefits

 Why is unintentional weight loss common in older adults?

-Unintentional weight loss is often due to reduced food intake resulting from lack of appetite.
-Lack of appetite may be the result of disease conditions, medications, loneliness, or depression (Gaddey and Holder 2014).
+Unintentional weight loss is often due to reduced food intake resulting from a lack of appetite.
+Lack of appetite may result from disease conditions, medications, loneliness, or depression (Gaddey and Holder 2014).
 Chewing and swallowing difficulties due to dry mouth, medications, or conditions such as stroke, dementia, or neuromuscular disease may also lead to reduced food intake and unintentional weight loss (Christmas and Rogus-Pulia 2019).
 Consuming a texture-modified diet may help to maintain safe swallowing and food intake but may decrease quality of life (Swan et al. 2015).
-Other barriers to adequate food intake in older adults may include lack of finances to purchase enough nutritious foods and difficulties with shopping or preparing food.
+Other barriers to adequate food intake in older adults may include a lack of finances to purchase enough nutritious foods and difficulties with shopping or preparing food.

 If an older adult is unintentionally losing weight, he or she should visit a healthcare professional to determine the cause of the weight loss and how to address it.
-It is very important for older adults to follow up with their health care provider because the weight loss may be due to an undiagnosed disease such as cancer (Bosch et al. 2017).
+It is very important for older adults to follow up with their healthcare provider because the weight loss may be due to an undiagnosed disease such as cancer (Bosch et al. 2017).

 What can be done to avoid unintentional weight loss?

 It is important for older adults to enjoy a high quality of life, remain able to perform activities of daily living, and maintain their independence.
-When unintentional weight loss occurs, older adults and their health care team should develop strategies to identify and manage issues related to the unintentional weight loss.
+When unintentional weight loss occurs, older adults and their healthcare team should develop strategies to identify and manage issues related to unintentional weight loss.
 A comprehensive team of health professionals may include a dietitian, physician, occupational therapist, physical therapist, speech-language pathologist, dentist, and social worker.
 Nutrition and lifestyle adaptions may improve dietary intake and prevent further unintentional weight loss.
 Below are some tips to help prevent unintentional weight loss, especially muscle loss.

 Tips for managing unintentional weight loss: